Support Page Content

 April is Sexual Assault Awareness Month!

 Sacramento State supports survivors and ending sexual violence.
 Sacramento State has been working diligently to create a campus culture of safety and inclusion.
-In keeping with this commitment, Student Health, Counseling, and Wellness Services (SHCWS) and WEAVE have partnered to co-host various events and activities to celebrate Sexual Assault Awareness Month honor survivors of sexual violence and raise awareness to end sexual violence in our community.
+In keeping with this commitment, Student Health, Counseling, and Wellness Services (SHCWS), WEAVE, and the Office of Equal Opportunity (OEO) have partnered to co-host various events and activities to celebrate Sexual Assault Awareness Month honor survivors of sexual violence and raise awareness to end sexual violence in our community.

-SHCWS, WEAVE, and other campus organizations have been working all month long to offer resources, education, workshops, outreach, and more to support survivors and promote a shift in culture that continuously acknowledges, believes, and supports survivors.
+SHCWS, WEAVE OEO, and other campus organizations have been working all month long to offer resources, education, workshops, outreach, and more to support survivors and promote a shift in culture that continuously acknowledges, believes, and supports survivors.

-For more information on activities, events or accommodations, contact Sac State’s Confidential Campus Advocate at weave@csus.edu or Associate Director of Health and Wellness at lara.falkenstein@csus.edu.
-Follow @shcwssacstate and @weaveatsacstate on Instagram to stay up to date with other events during Sexual Assault Awareness Month.
+For more information on activities, events, or accomodations, contact Sac State's Confidential Campus Advocate at weave@csus.edu or Health Promotion Specialist, Nan Fitzpatrick at nan.fitzpatrick@csus.edu.
+Follow @sacstatestudenthealth and @weaveatsacstate on Insgram to stay up to date with other events during Sexual Assault Awareness Month.

 Teal Games - April 12th & 26th